MISRA C/C++ Code Checking

 By Ricardo Camacho

 The MISRA standards are benchmarks used across several industries to measure the source code standards written by developers.
-Read on to discover how Parasoft's SAST solution can help you meet MISRA compliance requirements.
+Read on to discover how Parasoft's static analysis and SAST solutions can help you meet MISRA compliance requirements.

 Jump to Section

-MISRA is the legendary standard against which development teams measure a large portion of today’s software.
-But exactly what is MISRA, how did it develop, how do C and C++ developers gage standards against it, and how do they know they are in compliance?
+MISRA is the legendary coding standard against which development teams measure a large portion of today’s software.
+But exactly what is MISRA?

 Specifically, we look at: